lab1092/blender-manual_ja/manual/textures/types/nodes/input.rst

    Min X/Y and Max X/Y
       Set the minimum and maximum bounds of the curve points.

-:kbd:`x`:Delete curve points.
+:kbd:`X`:Delete curve points.
 The first and last points cannot be deleted.
-:guilabel:`X and Y` The coordinates of the selected edit point.
+*X and Y* The coordinates of the selected edit point.
-:guilabel:`Sta`:Specify the start frame to use.
+*Sta*:Specify the start frame to use.
-:guilabel:`End`:Specify the end frame to use.
+*End*:Specify the end frame to use.

 Coordinates